Mute Records: 2014

-In the aftermath of the Universal’s acquisition of EMI, in February 2014, Mute left Caroline Distribution, once part of former parent EMI, and signed a new USA distribution deal with Alternative Distribution Alliance, returning to Warner Music Group, which was its American home 20 years prior.
+In the aftermath of the Universal's acquisition of EMI, in February 2014, Mute left Caroline Distribution, once part of former parent EMI, and signed a new USA distribution deal with Alternative Distribution Alliance, returning to Warner Music Group, which was its American home 20 years prior.
 European distribution for Mute was now handled by PIAS.

 In September 2014 New Order announced that it had signed with Mute Records for its tenth studio album.

 2017

-The wholly independent label continued to sign new artists such as Lee Ranaldo plus the catalogues of Throbbing Gristle and A Certain Ratio plus released new albums from Erasure, Goldfrapp and Ben Frost amongst others.
-In November 2017, the book 'Mute: A Visual Document: From 1978 – Tomorrow' was released in partnership with Thames & Hudson, the book was named Book Of The Year by Rough Trade.
+The wholly independent label continued to sign new artists such as Lee Ranaldo plus the catalogues Goldfrapp's final studio album Silver Eye, Throbbing Gristle and A Certain Ratio plus released new albums from Erasure and Ben Frost amongst others.
+In November 2017, the book Mute: A Visual Document: From 1978 – Tomorrow was released in partnership with Thames & Hudson, the book was named Book of the Year by Rough Trade.
 Additionally the label relaunched the legendary techno label NovaMute with releases from Nicolas Bougaïeff and Terence Fixmer.